ClearSkyDev/clearsky_photo_reports/README.md

 The configuration file `react_native/app.json` defines the app name, icon and splash screen used by Expo.

+### Expo Limitations

+Expo Go does not include native PDF generation.
+The prototype saves the report as HTML by default.
+To produce a PDF you can run the app in a custom Expo Dev Client or generate the PDF using a cloud service such as a Firebase Function.

 ## Questionnaire Generation Demo

 The file `react_native/roofQuestionnaire.js` contains a utility that converts approved photo labels into a structured questionnaire object.
 A small demo script is available under `scripts/demo_generate_questionnaire.js`: